+Not every roof is suitable for solar panels – factors such as shade, obstructions, age, and available space can have property owners looking for other locations for installation.
 When it comes to large-scale solar projects, the most common alternatives to rooftop solar panel systems include ground mounts or solar canopies.
 Here’s a newer alternative that’s making quite the splash in the solar industry: floating solar.

-Advantages of floating solar
+Pros and cons of floating solar

 No loss of valuable land space

-One of the biggest advantages of floating solar panels is that the installations do not require valuable land space.
+One of the biggest advantages of floating solar panels is that the installations do not require valuable and scarce land space.
 Many of these installations can take up unused space on bodies of water, such as hydroelectric dam reservoirs, wastewater treatment ponds, or drinking water reservoirs.
 This allows for landowners to make use of an area that wouldn’t otherwise be used, rather than installing on sunny land that could potentially serve another purpose down the line.
 Additionally, installing solar panels out on open water reduces the need for tree removal and forest clearing, a practice used in the case of some larger solar panel installations.

 Solar panels are durable and can perform under high temperatures.
 But as with other electronics, with higher temperatures come decreased power outputs.
 Solar panel performance tends to decline as temperatures rise, which can be a concern for property owners looking to install panels in a hot and sunny climate.
 The bodies of water that host floating solar arrays help cool down the solar equipment, which means the panels produce electricity at higher efficiencies in hot climates than they might otherwise.

-The shade provided by these floating solar also help reduce the presence of algae blooms in bodies of freshwater.
+The shade provided by these floating solar rays also help reduce the presence of algae blooms in bodies of freshwater.
 Algae blooms can be dangerous for human health if they occur in a source of drinking water, and can also lead to the death of plants and animals living in the body of water.

 Lastly, floating solar panels are a source of clean, renewable electricity.
 The use of renewable energy technologies helps decrease the emissions of greenhouse gas emissions and other pollutants into the atmosphere, leaving a positive impact on the natural environment as well as human health.

-Disadvantages of floating solar
+Cons of floating solar

 Floating solar installations may require additional costs than more traditional types of solar panel installations.
 Because this is a relatively new technology that requires specialized equipment and more niche installation knowledge, it typically requires a higher price tag than installing similar-sized solar farms on rooftops or solid ground.
 But as with traditional solar panel systems, the costs of installing floating solar panels are expected to continue to drop as the technology advances.